-This Fortune 50 retailer wanted to advance its omnichannel selling by differentiating on customer experience, but concluded that it needed to institutionalize a common business language to realize the goal.
-A lack of agreed-upon terminology and consistent organizing principles was causing confusion among departments, inconsistencies in reporting, and a fragmented view of customers, products and services.
+This Fortune 50 retailer wanted to advance its omnichannel selling by providing a unique customer experience, but concluded that it needed to institutionalize a common business language to realize the goal.
+A lack of agreed-upon terminology and consistent organizing principles was causing confusion among departments, inconsistencies in reporting, and a fragmented view of customers, products, and services.
 Even the definition of “channels” was different, depending on business area viewpoint.
 With the expansive size of the organization and the vast number of applications used across the business, evolving to a unified, omnichannel enterprise taxonomy would be a major undertaking.

 A concurrent replacement of its legacy product information management system provided the perfect opportunity for the organization to act.
 Redefining how a new product taxonomy could be leveraged by the enterprise for omnichannel selling, without sacrificing item time-to-market, became a key driver for the business language initiative.

-Earley Information Science provided expertise throughout the entire process of enterprise taxonomy development, beginning with the definition of a strategy and roadmap.
-The company identified high value applications for taxonomy integration, analyzed existing product taxonomies and business vocabularies, and leveraged input from over 200 surveys to create the new multifaceted enterprise taxonomy, information architecture and publishing workflow.
+Earley Information Science (EIS) provided expertise throughout the entire process of enterprise taxonomy development, beginning with the definition of a strategy and roadmap.
+We identified high-value applications for taxonomy integration, analyzed existing product taxonomies and business vocabularies.
+In addition, EIS leveraged input from over 200 surveys to help create the new multifaceted enterprise taxonomy, information architecture, and publishing workflow.

-EIS addressed the needs of key business process stakeholders for strengthening and streamlining omnichannel content operations and data governance processes, and created program content to socialize the importance of embracing the common business language.
-E&A ensured program success by delivering training and knowledge transfer to all personnel charged with deploying, governing and sustaining the new unified approach to product and enterprise taxonomies
+EIS addressed the needs of key business process stakeholders for strengthening and streamlining omnichannel content operations and data governance processes.
+We then created program content to socialize the importance of embracing the common business language.
+EIS ensured program success by delivering training and knowledge transfer to all personnel who were deploying, governing and sustaining the new unified approach to product and enterprise taxonomies.

-The new enterprise business language taxonomy has increased the level of understanding across the organization for what it means to deliver on differentiated customer experience, regardless of channel, while providing the consistent organizing principles for omnichannel and enterprise content.
+The new enterprise business language taxonomy has increased the level of understanding across the organization about what it means to deliver a differentiated customer experience, regardless of channel.
+It has provided the consistent organizing principles for omnichannel and enterprise content.

-Looking forward in the roadmap, the new omnichannel selling viewpoint takes the product assortment, the what, and better curates it for where (which channels), for whom (which customer types) and when (in the shopper journey).
-Each Channel Display Taxonomy will be freed up to leverage the assortment from the Product Collection Taxonomy and begin to create more sophisticated, contextually relevant and cross-channel coordinated customer-facing views and ways to shop.
+In the next phases of the roadmap, the new omnichannel selling viewpoint takes the product assortment (the what), and better curates it for where (which channels), for whom (which customer types) and when (in the shopper journey).
+Each channel display taxonomy will be freed up to leverage the assortment from the product collection taxonomy.
+This will allow for more sophisticated, contextually relevant, and cross-channel coordinated customer-facing views as well as new ways to shop